Andrea Ekonomi

 Andrea Ilia Ekonomi (14 July 1879 – 11 March 1934) was an Albanian teacher, patriot and intellectual.
 Along with Pal Xhumari, he represented Kavajë at the Church Congress of Berat in 1922.

-Life
+Early life

+Andrea Ekonomi was born in Kavajë to the well-known Ekonomi family.
+After completing studies at the local Greek school in his hometown he went on to study for a brief period in Romania.